Article by Leo Lyon Zagami

 Ed Sanders: “The Family.
 The Story of Charles Manson’s Dune Buggy Attack Battalion”,

 Now that Charles Manson, the cult leader who sent his followers known as the ”Manson Family” out to commit gruesome murders, shattering the peace-and-love ethos of the 1960s hippie era in California, has finally died, can we please reveal the truth about his role in the birth of the modern Ordo Templi Orientis, and can we please stop censoring this uncomfortable truth about the birth of this dangerous sect that is now taking over the Hollywood star system.

-Leo Lyon Zagami is the author of The Decline of the Western Initiatic System and the Rise of Satanism in our society Paperback available now on Amazon:
+Leo Zagami is a regular contributor to Infowars and the author of the new book Confessions of an Illuminati Volume 5: The Decline of the West and the Rise of Satanism in our Society